pro-bono-pals/pro-bono-pals/README.md

   Clone the repo.
 If any additional installation requirements are needed, it'd be here: npm inquirer, npm express, SQL, Heroku, Toastr

   ## License
-  This project does not have a liscence.
+  This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

   ## Contributing
  The contributing team members are Evan Bulliner, Amadea Margo, Fiona Nicdao, and Camille Pierre-Louis.
 Only the team members can contribute.